GravensteinApple/MyBackup/README.md

 MyBackup
 ========

-A sort of time machine in linux.
+A small tool to backup your files in linux.